Updated on June 14, 2025

 Here’s what you get:

-- A credit limit based on your crop and land size.
+- A credit limit based on your crop and land size (scale of finance).

 - Access to cash withdrawals for farm expenses.